-- (i) These limitations shall preclude monetary relief and provide reasonable restrictions on court-ordered relief to compel or restrain certain actions for the following functions and shall be confined to those functions:16 - (A) transmitting, routing, or providing connections for material without modification of its content, or the intermediate and transient storage of such material in the course thereof; - (B) caching carried out through an automatic process; - (C) storage at the direction of a user of material residing on a system or network controlled or operated by or for the service provider; and - (D) referring or linking users to an online location by using information location tools, including hyperlinks and directories. - (ii) These limitations shall apply only where the service provider does not initiate the chain of transmission of the material, and does not select the material or its recipients (except to the extent that a function described in clause (i)(D) in itself entails some form of selection). - (iii) Qualification by a service provider for the limitations as to each function in clauses (i)(A) through (i)(D) shall be considered separately from qualification for the limitations as to each other function, in accordance with the conditions for qualification set forth in clauses (iv) (vii). - (iv) With respect to functions referred to in clause (i)(B), the limitations shall be conditioned on the service provider:
+- 29. For the purpose of providing enforcement procedures that permit effective action against any act of copyright19 infringement covered by this Chapter, including expeditious remedies to prevent infringements and criminal and civil remedies that constitute a deterrent to further infringements, each Party shall provide, consistent with the framework set out in this Article: - (a) legal incentives for service providers to cooperate with copyright owners in deterring the unauthorized storage and transmission of copyrighted materials; and - (b) limitations in its law regarding the scope of remedies available against service providers for copyright infringements that they do not control, initiate, or direct, and that take place through systems or networks controlled or operated by them or on their behalf, as set forth in this subparagraph (b).20 - (i) These limitations shall preclude monetary relief and provide reasonable restrictions on court-ordered relief to compel or restrain certain actions for the following functions, and shall be confined to those functions:21 - (A) transmitting, routing, or providing connections for material without modification of its content, or the intermediate and transient storage of such material in the course thereof; - (B) caching carried out through an automatic process; - (C) storage at the direction of a user of material residing on a system or network controlled or operated by or for the service provider; and - (D) referring or linking users to an online location by using information location tools, including hyperlinks and directories. - (ii) These limitations shall apply only where the service provider does not initiate the chain of transmission of the material, and does not select the material or its recipients (except to the extent that a function described in clause (i)(D) in itself entails some form of selection). - (iii) Qualification by a service provider for the limitations as to each function in clauses (i)(A) through (D) shall be considered separately from qualification for the limitations as to each other

-15 It is understood that this subparagraph is without prejudice to the availability of defenses to copyright infringement that are of general applicability.
+20 This subparagraph is without prejudice to the availability of defenses to copyright infringement that are of general applicability.